IMsumitkumar/python-basics-QnA/Functions.md

 In this example, the `divide` function takes two arguments `a` and `b`, and it performs division of `a` by `b`.
 If the division results in a ZeroDivisionError, the code in the `except` block will be executed which prints the message and returns None.
 If the division is successful, the code in the `else` block is executed and the result is returned.
 It's also possible to catch multiple exceptions and handle them differently using multiple except blocks, or use the catch-all exception `Exception` to catch all types of exceptions.

-###  How do you use the "assert" statement in a function?
+### Q:  How do you use the "assert" statement in a function?

 The assert statement is used to check if a given condition is true, and if it is not true, it raises an AssertionError exception.
 It is typically used for debugging and to ensure that the function is being called with the correct arguments.
 For example,